An independent second opinion before you sign.

 Institutions get a deeper, allocation-grade version of this through alternative investment analysis.
 For a single high-stakes call, see the investment decision memo.
 See the full advisory practice.

 Send the deck or the agreement you received.
-You will get a clear next step and an independent written read before you sign.
+You get a clear next step and an independent written read.

 Send your deal for review